EPL GW-6 FPL Player Picks

 Kevin De Bruyne (£12.2m, Aston Villa v Man City)

-De Bruyne is expected to play from the start when Manchester City takes on Steven Gerrard’s Aston Villa this weekend.
-The midfield maestro was benched for the rout of Nottingham Forest and will be eager to get among the goals and assists against the Villians.
+De Bruyne is expected to play from the start when Man City takes on Steven Gerrard’s Aston Villa this weekend.
+The midfield maestro was benched for all but 20 minutes of the rout of Nottingham Forest, so he will be eager to get among the goals and assists against the Villans as he preps to open the UCL campaign next midweek.

 ~